DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 _Just what's going on here!?_

-Kay looked up and could only see a sky that started to turn black.
+Kai looked up and could only see a sky that started to turn black.
 White clouds, as if being sucked, started to flow towards a single point.
 And even blue skies, as if being pulled by something, disappeared.
 All being swallowed into single black point in the sky.